-Credit risk arises mainly from loans granted to the beneficiary euro area member states and also from investments in Treasury financial assets related to the support programmes.
+Credit risk arises mainly from loans granted to the BMS and also from investments in Treasury financial assets related to the support programmes.

-Given the nature of the EFSF's mandate, where credit risk from lending arises as a result of activities performed in support of euro area member state borrowers under a Financial Assistance Facility Agreement, the credit risk in the EFSF's lending exposure must be accepted.
+Given the nature of the EFSF's mandate, where credit risk from lending arises as a result of activities performed in support of BMS under a Financial Assistance Facility Agreement, the credit risk in the EFSF's lending exposure must be accepted.
 As such, financial assistance in line with the purpose of the EFSF is granted to euro area member states experiencing severe financial problems, if indispensable to safeguard the financial stability of the euro area as a whole and of its members.
-Therefore, the assistance aims at providing financial support according to rules that differ from those of financial markets, meaning the overall aim is to assist the euro area member state borrower to a return to public financial stability.
+Therefore, the assistance aims at providing financial support according to rules that differ from those of financial markets, meaning the overall aim is to assist the BMS in regaining market access.

-The determination and close monitoring of debt sustainability and the conditionality attached to all financial assistance to borrower euro area member states, as negotiated with the European Commission in liaison with the ECB and whenever possible the IMF, are aimed at addressing and substantially reducing credit risk.
-Moreover, the EFSF applies an early warning procedure to monitor the ability of the euro area member state borrower to repay its obligations.
+The determination and close monitoring of debt sustainability and the conditionality attached to all financial assistance to BMS, as negotiated with the European Commission in liaison with the ECB and whenever possible the IMF, are aimed at addressing and substantially reducing credit risk.
+Moreover, the EFSF applies an early warning procedure to monitor the ability of the BMS to repay its obligations.

 From an investor's point of view, the loan programmes were carefully designed to assure the EFSF's creditworthiness.
-To mitigate the exposure to the credit risk of the euro area member state borrower, the Company has adopted several credit enhancement measures, namely:
+To mitigate the exposure to the credit risk of the BMS, the Company has adopted several credit enhancement measures, namely:

-- irrevocable and unconditional guarantees granted by euro area member states on the issued bonds; - a general Cash Reserve from the loan (equal to the sum of a service fee and the present value of the Margin) which can be used to fund shortfalls on all loans made by the EFSF; - a Loan Specific Cash Buffer from the loan and by retaining the Negative Carry payment.
+- irrevocable and unconditional guarantees granted by euro area member states on the issued bonds: - a general Cash Reserve from the loan (equal to the sum of a service fee and the present value of the Margin) which can be used to fund shortfalls on all loans made by the EFSF; - a Loan Specific Cash Buffer from the loan and by retaining the Negative Carry payment.